MokdcyVictor/ProjetodeIngles/README.md

 ## 📄 Goal:

-Creating a simple login screen for better learning html and css
+creation of website for presentation and obtaining note, objective of presenting and selling clothes

 ## ☕ Using ProjetodeIngles